Skylake-dev/Notes/Data Bases 2/Data Bases 2.md

 ![hash_based_structures_with_open_hashing](assets/hash_based_structures_with_open_hashing.png)

 The advantage of this structure as we said is in accessing a specific record since it requires few IOPs (only 1 if no overflow bucket).
-We can estimate the average number of block by estimating the average length of the overflow chain that is a function of:
+We can estimate the average number of IOPs by estimating the average length of the overflow chain that is a function of:
 - the block factor `B`
 - the load factor `T/(B*N_B)`, the percentage of space used in the hash table (we usually want a load factor between 50% and 80% to maintain the hash table efficient).